Thaïs: Children

-Appearances in literature
+In literature

 Her larger-than-life persona has resulted in characters named Thaïs appearing in several literary works, the most famous of which are listed below.
 In the post-classical period she is commonly portrayed in literature and art as Alexander's rather than Ptolemy's lover.

 Classical

 In Terence's play Eunuchus, there is a female protagonist who is a courtesan named Thaïs after the historical figure.
 Thaïs' words from the play are quoted in Cicero's essay De Amicitia.

-In Ovid's Remedia Amoris (383), Thaïs is contrasted with Andromache, Andromache being the epitome of the loyal wife, while Thaïs is taken to be the epitome of sex.
+In Ovid's Remedia Amoris (383), Thaïs is contrasted with Andromache, the epitome of the loyal wife, while Thaïs is the epitome of sex.
 Thaïs, says Ovid, is the subject of his art.

 Athenaeus's book The Deipnosophists records a number of remarks attributed to Thaïs.
 She "said once to a boastful lover of hers, who had borrowed some goblets from a great many people, and said that he meant to break them up, and make others of them, 'You will destroy what belongs to each private person'."
 Another time, when asked who she was visiting she said "To dwell with Aegeus, great Pandion's son," - a witty way of describing an unknown patron as a smelly goat (Aegeus Sea, or Goat Sea, was named after Aegeus the smelly goat son born of Pandion from a bestial relationship).